Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door hatchback body style within the same 'City car' segment, the only major difference here really is their wheel drive configuration (rear for the Smart and front in the case of the Audi).
 The first one has a Nissan-engineered powertrain under the hood, a 3-cylinder, 12-valves 109hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 86hp engine designed by Volkswagen.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Audi being a slightly better choice apparently.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Audi being a slightly better choice apparently.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, ForFour offers a marginal difference of 5% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Smart as a brand displays somewhat better results, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 3.9, and models under the Audi badge with 4.2 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Smart as a brand displays somewhat better results, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Smart with an average rating of 3.9, and models under the Audi badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
 That apart, owners of different cars powered by the same engine as ForFour rank it on average as 3.0, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economySmart is undoubtly more agile, reaching 100km/h in 1.4 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 180 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 4.9 liters of fuel per 100 kilometers (58 mpg), in combined cycle.